openstack/charm-guide/doc/source/new-api-charm.rst

-    What type of service is this (used for keystone registration)? congress What is the earliest OpenStack release this charm is compatible with? mitaka Where command is used to sync the database? congress-db-manage --config-file /etc/congress/congress.conf upgrade head What packages should this charm install (space seperated list)? congress-server congress-common python-antlr3 python-pymysql
+    What type of service is this (used for keystone registration)? congress What is the earliest OpenStack release this charm is compatible with? mitaka Where command is used to sync the database? congress-db-manage --config-file /etc/congress/congress.conf upgrade head What packages should this charm install (space separated list)? congress-server congress-common python-antlr3 python-pymysql
-    List of config files managed by this charm (space seperated) /etc/congress/congress.conf What is the name of the init script which controls the primary service congress-server
+    List of config files managed by this charm (space separated) /etc/congress/congress.conf What is the name of the init script which controls the primary service congress-server

 Configuration Files